Gallery-of-Kaeon/Kaeon-FUSION/README.md

     Use: Standard; Log Line: "This is Kaeon FUSION!"

-In software engineering,
-it is a commonly held belief that it is inherently necessary to use multiple tools to cover the vast array of tasks that the discipline entails.
-However,
-we disagree with this sentiment.

-The sheer,
-ever-growing scale of the toolset required by software developers is a burden that should have been dealt with long ago.
-In order to liberate developers from the bondage of incomplete tools, we have created a language without limits.

-This is Kaeon FUSION!

 <h2 align="center">What <i>is</i> Kaeon FUSION?</h2>

 _This part is a bit technical.
 It's ok to skip past it._